 Waste is everywhere.
 Fortune 500 companies throw away fortunes on bad decisions.
 But they stay Fortune 500 companies by fixing their mistakes by getting rid of unnecessary expenses as quickly as possible.
 Here are some ideas on how you can cut costs for your company:

 Look for the fat.
 Trim it.

 Small business financing isn’t the only way to fund your business.
 If you have clients that owe you money, they should be who go first during a bind.

 Some of your clients won’t pay you unless you push them.
 Send official invoices to everyone who owes you money.
 Include a personalized letter and follow up with a phone call.
 Be polite if you want them to remain your clients, but don’t be afraid to get serious.
 If they don't pay you, then you shouldn’t want them as clients anyway.

 There are times when it makes more sense to recoup what you can by selling your business.
-This will give you the means try something new.
+This will give you the means to try something new.

 Don’t look at it as a failure.
 It’s your chance to begin again.

+Failing businesses sometimes only need a course correction.
 When you “right the ship,” you take a vessel that’s tipping and correct it.
 As the captain of your company, it’s your job to fix what’s wrong.
 It’s our hope that you’re able to return to port with your ship intact, better prepared to chart your next adventure.